-Respecting the tradition each 16th of January the faithful Faresi (locals) of each district, accompanied by the sound of accordions and trumpets, carry by shoulder the Farchie in the main square of Saint Antony’s church.
+According to the tradition, every 16th of January the faithful Faresi (locals) of each district, accompanied by the sound of accordions and trumpets, carry on their shoulder the Farchie to the main square of Saint Anthony’s church.

-To fully experience the Farchie, you must arrive some days before the procession, going around the different districts (better accompanied by a local) and assist the locals in preparing the ‘farchie’.
-To experience the Farchie preparation together with the locals is something unique, where the cold night will be accompanied by traditional ballets, songs, food & wine.
+To fully experience the Farchie, you must arrive some days before the procession: going around the different districts (better accompanied by a local) and assist the locals in preparing the ‘Farchie’.
+To experience the Farchie preparation together with the locals is something very unique, where the cold night will be accompanied by traditional ballets, songs, food & wine.

 ”This moment for me was something magical, I felt part of the community from the first moment…and watching the Farchie glowing takes away all the tiredness accumulated for days & tension that something could go wrong.
 A touching moment, full of hugs, joy, wine & songs.
 Connections that will stay with me forever”.
 Marino Cardelli